Meet the Team

 I am a bilingual Licensed Professional Counselor, license number 84343.
 I attained a Bachelor of Science in Business Management (2005), Master of Arts in Education (2007) and a Master of Science in Clinical Mental Health Counseling (2018) from the University of Phoenix in Santa Teresa, NM.
 I specialize in serving Hispanic children and families.
 I utilize person centered, strength based, and relational cultural theories.
 I am skilled in trauma informed care, motivational interviewing, and cultural competence.
 I have experience working with adolescents, women and families who have experienced trauma, loss and grief, domestic violence, family separation and migrant children in shelter settings.
 Additionally, I have worked with veteran, adult and geriatric populations in psychiatric hospital settings.
 I currently serve refugees and Latino communities.

-Reyna A.
+Reyna A. Loya

 MEd, LPC